karinabelarmino/customer-experience-analytics-pipeline/README.md

 The synthetic source contains 6,000 unique responses, 352 later revisions and 25 intentionally invalid events.
 The values represent four fictional journey stages and use valid NPS and CSAT scales except for the records deliberately created for quarantine testing.
 The fixed seed makes every run reproducible.

 Validation checks required fields, NPS scores from 0 to 10 and CSAT scores from 1 to 5.
 Invalid events are quarantined.
 Among valid events, only the most recent version of each `response_id` is sent to the analytical upsert.

+### Exercise 02 review candidate

+Exercise 02 recreates the multiplication of response rows caused by joining classifications and additional questions.
+Its synthetic delivery fixture contains 1,525 receipts.
+The final model preserves 1,215 active responses, 2,490 classification associations and 1,718 additional-question answers.
+The exercise distinguishes repeated snapshots, revisions and conflicts and includes a wide output derived from the normalized tables.

+Exercises 03–05 remain Planned.

 ### Limitations